Huishan clay figurine: Fine Huishan clay figurines

-Most hand-squeezed Operas were made with folk skills that formed traditional specific styles through social customs and folk aesthetics.
+Most hand-formed figurines representing opera characters have been made with folk skills that formed traditional specific styles through social customs and folk aesthetics.
 The first characteristic is exquisite modelling, as exquisite and delicate folk craftsmanship conforms to a more exquisite lifestyle in the wealthy Jiangnan region.
 The second is the patterned modelling language.
 The modelling of Huishan clay figures follows the principle of "realism in macro perspectives, exaggeration in small perspectives".
 Generally, the head is big while the body is small, and the ratio of the body to the head changes moderately to the artistic scale of five to five and a half.
 The reduced-scale modeling method emphasizes the weight of the clay figure, making them shorter, but more powerful.
 Especially in the early works, this artistic scale exudes simplicity and elegancy.
 The third figure is characterized language for different types of character modeling, such as "general’s belly, beauty’s waist, children's legs, old man's back".
 When artists create a lady figure, they will use "willow waist", "goose egg face", "hanging bile nose", "chestnut beak"," Dan Fengyan", "willow eyebrow", etc.